Veer (2010 film): Production

-The story was written by Salman Khan twenty years ago, who described it as his dream project.
-At that time, Khan planned to direct the film himself and cast Sanjay Dutt in the lead role.
+Salman Khan conceived the film in 1990 while shooting for Baaghi, describing it as his dream project.
+Khan had initially planned to direct the film himself and had considered Sanjay Dutt for the lead role.
+Eventually, Anil Sharma agreed to direct the film.
 Veer is also partly based on the Russian novel Taras Bulba by Nikolai Gogol.
-For his role as Veer, Salman Khan went on a special diet and worked out with a personal trainer.
-For her role as a 19th-century princess, Zarine Khan put on eight kilos of extra weight.
+To prepare for his role, Salman Khan went on a special diet and worked out with a personal trainer.
+For her role as a 19th-century princess, Zarine Khan gained eight kilograms.

 Principal photography for Veer began on 1 December 2008.
-Portions of the film were originally scheduled to be shot at the College of Engineering and the Agricultural College in Pune, but due to the swine flu outbreak the locations were moved to Mumbai.
-Other location shooting took place in Jaipur and Bikaner.
+Portions of the film were originally scheduled to be shot at the College of Engineering and the Agricultural College in Pune, but due to the swine flu outbreak, the locations were shifted to Mumbai.
+Filming also took place in Jaipur and Bikaner.
 Location shooting at Amber Fort in Jaipur was also interrupted when several onlookers were injured and the Rajasthan High Court ordered a halt to filming.
 A case was filed against Anil Sharma accusing the film crew of damaging the fort, violating several conservation laws and causing the structure's 500-year-old roof to collapse.
 The crew finished their shoot after paying Rs.
 2 million in damages.

 Rochester Castle appears as a backdrop for a musical sequence named 'Everytime I look into your eyes I see my paradise' featuring a horse and carriage.
 The Chatham Dockyard provided the setting for many of the montage shots used in the UK dance sequences as well as the location where Veer first meets Yuvraji Yashodhara.

 On 23 January 2010, author Pavan Chaudhary filed a Rs.
-2 million suit against Khan, Anil Sharma and producer Vijay Kumar Galani, alleging that the film borrowed elements from his novel, Trilogy of Wisdom.
+2 million suit against Khan, Anil Sharma and producer Vijay Galani, alleging that the film borrowed elements from his novel, Trilogy of Wisdom.
 The suit called for a halt of the film's screenings.

 Release

 The trailer of Veer was released on 27 November 2009 at the screening of Priyadarshan's De Dana Dan.

+ASTPL, an Indian software developer, also released a mobile video game based on the film.